zero-to-prod/data-model/README.md

 ## Features

 - [Easy Instantiation](#instantiating-from-data): Create class instances from arrays or objects with automatic type casting.
+- [Recursive Instantiation](#recursive-instantiation): Recursively instantiate classes based on their types.
 - [Type Casting](#recursive-instantiation): Supports primitives, custom classes, enums, and more.
-- Attribute Transformations: Describe how to resolve a value before instantiation.
+- [Transformations](#transformations): Describe how to resolve a value before instantiation.
-- Required Properties: Enforce required properties with descriptive exceptions.
+- [Required Properties](#required-properties): Enforce required properties with descriptive exceptions.
-- Dynamic Property Setters: Define dynamic property setters for advanced use cases.

 ## Installation